Cambridgeshire Freemasons discover the impact of their donation to research into Multiple Sclerosis

 At the Royal Arch meeting, 260 companions saw E. Comp David Blair continue in office as 2nd Provincial Grand Principal, whilst E. Comp Paul Gillingwater was invested as the new 3rd Provincial Grand Principal.
 E. Comp David Coupland took over as ProvGDC from E. Comp David Sowman after his 5 years in the role.

-For the Craft meeting, 350 Brethren were present where Cambridgeshire Brethren were joined by representatives of 19 other Provinces and numerous side degrees.
+For the Craft meeting, 350 Brethren were present, with Cambridgeshire Brethren joined by representatives of 19 other Provinces and numerous side degrees.
 This total included an incredible 16 serving Provincial Grand Masters who were in attendance.

 At the invitation of Bro Tony Orfeo we attended an excellent Initiation at the Lodge of Three Grand Principles (No 441) at Freemason's Hall in Bateman Street (Cambridge).
 We were treated to an excellent ceremony and watched / participated in the Initiation of our newly made brother Malcolm Duffield on the 4th March 2019.